 TCBI NEWS: The Klein Law Firm Initiates an Investigation Involving Possible Securities Fraud Violations by Officers of Texas Capital Bancshares, Inc.

-NEW YORK, May 29, 2023 /PRNewswire/ -- The Klein Law Firm announces that it is investigating allegations that Texas Capital Bancshares, Inc. ("Texas Capital ") (NASDAQ: TCBI) violated federal securities laws.
+NEW YORK, May 31, 2023 /PRNewswire/ -- The Klein Law Firm announces that it is investigating allegations that Texas Capital Bancshares, Inc. ("Texas Capital") (NASDAQ: TCBI) violated federal securities laws.

 ABOUT KLEIN LAW FIRM